Dr. Terry K. Peterson, Chair

 Providence, Rhode Island

 U.S. Rep. Cicilline was elected to represent Rhode Island's first congressional district in 2011.
 He previously served four terms in the state House of Representatives and was mayor of Providence in 2003.
-During his tenure established Providence as a national leader in citywide afterschool programming, community policing and urban renewal.
+During his tenure, David established Providence as a national leader in citywide afterschool programming, community policing and urban renewal.
 He formed the Providence After-School Alliance in 2004.

 The Honorable Karl Dean

 Mayor, Metropolitan Government of Nashville and Davidson County

 Mayor Dean first held public office as Nashville's public defender and metro law director.
 He was elected mayor of the Metropolitan Government of Nashville and Davidson County in 2007, and in 2009, he launched the Nashville After Zone Alliance (NAZA) in partnership with Metro Nashville Schools.
 He was reelected in 2011 and remains committed to progress on his priorities of education, public safety and economic development.